Duration

 Quantitative methods emphasize objective measurements and the statistical, mathematical, or numerical analysis of data collected through polls, questionnaires, and surveys, or by manipulating pre-existing statistical data using computational techniques.

-You’ll learn how to use a spreadsheet together with VBA and basic Python to solve business related problems.
 The course also gives you an understanding and appreciation of the power of statistical packages like Excel in executing some of the techniques covered.
+The module will incorporate different types of quantitative study and address issues such as:

 This module is aimed at everyone interested in developing their ICT skills.
 The short semester module course is ideal for students who are looking to develop their transferable skills for the workplace.